extragoodlabs/jumpwire/README.md

 ![DB Authorization Architecture](/images/DB%20Authorization%20Architecture.png)

+## Installation Guides

+Check out these handy installation guides as a reference for configuring or deploying JumpWire in common use-case setups and public clouds.

+- [Set up a bastion gateway for AWS RDS](./docs/sso-guide.md) - Run JumpWire on AWS to provide access to an RDS instance in a private VPC
+- [Login to PostgreSQL with Google Single Sign-On](./docs/sso-guide.md) - Run JumpWire locally and learn how to configure SSO to use Google auth

 ## Quick Install

 JumpWire is packaged as a Docker image and doesn't have any hard dependencies (besides the database being proxied, of course).
 The image is hosted on [GitHub Packages](https://github.com/extragoodlabs/jumpwire/pkgs/container/jumpwire)